astronomer/docs/learn/airflow-weaviate.md

 :::tip

-See the Weaviate documentation on [environment variables](https://weaviate.io/developers/weaviate/config-refs/env-vars) and [modules](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules) for more information on configuring a Weaviate instance, for example to run models using [Open AI](https://openai.com/) or [HuggingFace](https://huggingface.co/).
+See the Weaviate documentation on [environment variables](https://weaviate.io/developers/weaviate/config-refs/env-vars) and [modules](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules) for more information on configuring a Weaviate instance.

 :::

 ## Step 2: Add your data

 The DAG in this tutorial runs a query on vectorized movie descriptions from [IMDB](https://www.imdb.com/).
-If you are running the project locally, we recommend to test the pipeline with the small subset of the data.
+If you are running the project locally, we recommend testing the pipeline with a small subset of the data.
 If you are running the project on a remote server, you can use the [full dataset](https://github.com/astronomer/learn-tutorials-data/blob/main/movie_descriptions.txt).

 1. To make the data available to your Astro project, create a new folder called `movie_data` in your project's `include` directory.